uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 The :code:`examples` attribute of the :code:`EncodedData` objects will be directly passed to the ML models for training.
 Other attributes are used for reports and interpretability.

-Unit testing
-^^^^^^^^^^^^^^

-To add a test for the new encoding, create a package under :code:`test.encodings` with the same name as the package created for adding the encoder class.
-Implement a test method that ensures the encoder functions correctly for each relevant dataset type.
-A useful class here is :py:obj:`~immuneML.simulation.dataset_generation.RandomDatasetGenerator.RandomDatasetGenerator`, which can create a dataset with random sequences.

 Adding class documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^